-This whole-home WiFi system is a good choice for:
+This whole-home mesh WiFi system is a suitable choice for:

 The TP-Link Archer T2U Plus wireless USB adapter is not a high-end piece of hardware, but it is an interesting one.
 It has an affordable price and promises to deliver excellent wireless range and speeds, both on 5 GHz wireless bands as well as on 2.4 GHz bands.
 We have tested it for a few days, to evaluate how well it performs and what it has to offer.
 If you want to know about what the TP-Link Archer T2U Plus wireless USB adapter can do, read this review:TP-Link Archer T2U Plus: Who is it good for?